bretcope/EnumToSql/README.md

 You can customize the name and type of the Id column by implementing optional properties on the [EnumSqlTable Attribute](#enumsqltable-attribute).

-> Note, the SQL schema needs to match _exactly_ what EnumsToSql expects for any given table.
+> Note, the SQL schema needs to match _exactly_ what EnumToSql expects for any given table.
 If you do anything, like change a type or add a column, it will result in a failure.

 ### Descriptions